Shahid Kapoor: Personal life

+Having met his wife through the Radha Soami, Kapoor also spiritually identifies with its teachings, the Radha Soami being a modern syncretist religious group combining elements from both Hinduism and Sikhism.
+Kapoor practices vegetarianism, and credits the author Brian Hines' book Life is Fair for influencing this lifestyle choice.

+Artistry and public image

 The journalist Dave Besseling of GQ, in 2014, described Kapoor as "friendly, chirpy, affable frat-boy type.
 Someone you'd want to play video games with on a Sunday, but keep the hell away from your sister".
 However, certain media publications have labelled Kapoor a recluse and described him as arrogant and temperamental.
 Vickey Lalwani of Mumbai Mirror wrote in 2012 that this perceived media image hindered certain filmmakers from approaching him for roles.
 Addressing this image, Kapoor remarked, "I just don't socialise much, I don't party too much, I don't know what to say to the media if I'm not talking about a film that I am doing, so yeah, maybe I am perceived as a snob."

 Analysing his career, the entertainment portal Bollywood Hungama published that his "boy next door persona" was initially perceived by critics as a weakness, but credited him for turning it into a trademark.
 Jitesh Pillai of Filmfare wrote that after gaining recognition in urban romantic roles, Kapoor defied typecasting by taking on diverse parts in crime dramas and action films.
 He noted that Kapoor's refusal to be "slotted under any kind of tag" led to a fluctuating career trajectory.
 Following the success of Jab We Met (2007) and Kaminey (2009), Kapoor's career went through a decline; he described the phase as a series of "wrong choices" and said that taking on a challenging role in Haider (2014) helped him reinvent himself.
 Sonal Gera of The Indian Express opined that the film established him in Bollywood.
 In her book Power of a Common Man, the author Koral Dasgupta writes that Kapoor does not "[conform] to any fixed rules of the trade", and notes that despite having a lopsided success ratio at the box office, he remains popular among the audiences.